VERGE-PROJECT/compss-programmability-demo/README.md

 ## How to run the example **with PyCOMPSs** (Kubernetes + Helm)

-This version assumes you run `matrix_multiplication_compss.py` inside a COMPSs-enabled container on a Kubernetes cluster, using a Helm chart similar to the one in the `Helm-matmul` repository. ([GitHub][1])
+This version assumes you run `matrix_multiplication_compss.py` inside a COMPSs-enabled container on a Kubernetes cluster, using a Helm chart similar to the one in the `Helm-compss-app` repository. ([GitHub][1])

 ### 1. Prerequisites